-Dashi packet is a great alternative in making dashi (Japanese soup stock).
+A dashi packet is a great alternative to making dashi (Japanese soup stock).
 It’s really convenient and produces much more flavorful soup stock than one made with dashi powder.

 One of the most convenient ways of making delicious dashi for your miso soup and other Japanese dishes is Dashi Packet (だしパック).
 In this post, I will show you my favorite dashi packet and how to use it.